 VAT E-Commerce Package: It comes partly differently than (from many) hoped

-As we have been explaining for some years now and have made clear again, for example, in this current blog post: The major reform including its technical companion OSS has fallen out of time and has been overtaken by technological developments in online commerce.
+As we have been explaining for several years now: the great reform including its technical companion OSS is out of time and outdated by technological developments in online commerce.

 Merchants who rely on cross-border fulfillment structures of e.g. Amazon, Zalando, ... etc. will be allowed to use the OSS.
 In addition, they will (still) have to register for tax purposes in all EU countries where they store goods.